 Carry on past the station on Goring Street, crossing over Goring Way.
-Veer right past the Bulls Head pub and across Fernhurst Drive onto the short Bodiam Avenue.
+Veer right past the Bull Inn and across Fernhurst Drive onto the short Bodiam Avenue.
 At the entrance to Goring Hall Hospital turn right briefly onto a bridleway, then turn left into Fernhurst Recreation Ground.
 Go along its left-hand side and diagonally across the playing field beyond it.
 Join a broad path in a plantation of trees and follow it all the way to the seafront.
 Turn left and go along a footpath for 600m to the Sea Lane Café.

 • If you want to extend the walk to Worthing (an extra 5 km), carry on along the seafront, heading east.
 Either go all the way to Worthing Pier (3¾ km) or turn inland before then onto one of the streets off Marine Parade.
 The station is 1¼ km from the pier.